Kodak DC Series: Kodak DC20

-The Kodak DC20 was an early digital camera first released by Kodak in 3 June 1996, in Australia at price of AU$560.
+The Kodak DC20 was an early digital camera first released by Kodak on 3 June 1996, in Australia at price of AU$560.
 It had a manufacturer's suggested retail price of US$299 when most other digital cameras at the time cost well over $1000, and was the first product sold by Kodak through its website.
 The DC20 only had the most basic features of a digital camera, with only three buttons: power, erase, and shutter release.
 It had no liquid crystal display (LCD) for reviewing pictures.
 It came with only 1 megabyte of internal flash memory, which could only store 8 or 16 images, depending on image quality, and did not support external flash memory.
 It had no built-in photo flash.
 Its CCD sensor had a maximum resolution of 493×373 pixels.
 It had a fixed focal length lens, equivalent to 47 mm for 35 mm single lens reflex film cameras.

 With physical dimensions of 31×102×61 mm, the Kodak DC20 was the first ultracompact digital camera.
 Its sleek compact size would remain unrivaled until the release of the Canon Digital Ixus and Casio Exilim.

 There were several add-on lenses released for the Kodak DC20.
 These included a macro adapter, a telephoto converter, and a wide-angle converter from Tiffen.
 These were clip-on lenses since the original lens had no thread.
 There was also an add-on photo flash unit made by Kodak.